-Listing 9-5: A function that returns errors to the calling code using match
+Listing 9-6: A function that returns errors to the calling code using match

 Let’s look at the return type of the function first: Result<String, io::Error>.
-This means that the function is returning a value of the type Result<T, E> where the generic parameter T has been filled in with the concrete type String, and the generic type E has been filled in with the concrete type io::Error.
-If this function succeeds without any problems, the caller of this function will receive an Ok value that holds a String — the username that this function read from the file.
-If this function encounters any problems, the caller of this function will receive an Err value that holds an instance of io::Error that contains more information about what the problems were.
+This means the function is returning a value of the type Result<T, E> where the generic parameter T has been filled in with the concrete type String, and the generic type E has been filled in with the concrete type io::Error.
+If this function succeeds without any problems, the code that calls this function will receive an Ok value that holds a String — the username that this function read from the file.
+If this function encounters any problems, the code that calls this function will receive an Err value that holds an instance of io::Error that contains more information about what the problems were.
 We chose io::Error as the return type of this function because that happens to be the type of the error value returned from both of the operations we’re calling in this function’s body that might fail: the File::open function and the read_to_string method.

 The body of the function starts by calling the File::open function.
-Then we handle the Result value returned with a match similar to the match in Listing 9-3, only instead of calling panic! in the Err case, we return early from this function and pass the error value from File::open back to the caller as this function’s error value.
+Then we handle the Result value returned with a match similar to the match in Listing 9-4, only instead of calling panic! in the Err case, we return early from this function and pass the error value from File::open back to the calling code as this function’s error value.
 If File::open succeeds, we store the file handle in the variable f and continue.

-Then we create a new String in variable s and call the read_to_string method on the file handle in f in order to read the contents of the file into s.
+Then we create a new String in variable s and call the read_to_string method on the file handle in f to read the contents of the file into s.
 The read_to_string method also returns a Result because it might fail, even though File::open succeeded.
 So we need another match to handle that Result: if read_to_string succeeds, then our function has succeeded, and we return the username from the file that’s now in s wrapped in an Ok.
 If read_to_string fails, we return the error value in the same way that we returned the error value in the match that handled the return value of File::open.
-We don’t need to explicitly say return, however, since this is the last expression in the function.
+However, we don’t need to explicitly say return, because this is the last expression in the function.

 The code that calls this code will then handle getting either an Ok value that contains a username or an Err value that contains an io::Error.
-We don’t know what the caller will do with those values.
-If they get an Err value, they could choose to call panic! and crash their program, use a default username, or look up the username from somewhere other than a file, for example.
-We don’t have enough information on what the caller is actually trying to do, so we propagate all the success or error information upwards for them to handle as they see fit.
+We don’t know what the calling code will do with those values.
+If the calling code gets an Err value, it could call panic! and crash the program, use a default username, or look up the username from somewhere other than a file, for example.
+We don’t have enough information on what the calling code is actually trying to do, so we propagate all the success or error information upwards for it to handle appropriately.

-This pattern of propagating errors is so common in Rust that there is dedicated syntax to make this easier: ?.
+This pattern of propagating errors is so common in Rust that Rust provides the question mark operator ? to make this easier.

 A Shortcut for Propagating Errors: ?

-Listing 9-6 shows an implementation of read_username_from_file that has the same functionality as it had in Listing 9-5, but this implementation uses the question mark operator:
+Listing 9-7 shows an implementation of read_username_from_file that has the same functionality as it had in Listing 9-6, but this implementation uses the question mark operator:

+Filename: src/main.rs

 use std::io;

+use std::io::Read;

 use std::fs::File;